Our Future Path! A plan for a better world!

 Slippery Slope Fallacy

-A Slippery Slope argument is a version of a Red Herring.
+A Slippery Slope argument is both a version of a Red Herring Fallacy and a Straw Man Fallacy.
 Specifically, this is a claim that a policy which takes a small step in one direction will lead to a chain of events that will result in drastic change.
 This fallacy is also known as absurd extrapolation, thin edge of the wedge, and camel’s nose under the tent.

 An example of this fallacy might be arguing that teaching about slavery in our schools would lead to children believing that they are all racists, which will make them feel so bad about themselves, that it ruins their whole lives.
 There is no proof that any of this would happen.
 If taught correctly, children would learn about the horrors that some individuals and groups inflicted on others and make them want to help to ensure that this never happens again.